jeffcorpuz/scripts/fun/wholesomify/README.md

 - The Lambda function (`aws_lambda_function`) is defined with the name "wholesomify" and is associated with the specified IAM role.

-- The source code for the Lambda function is packaged in a ZIP file (`lambda.zip`) using the `archive_file` data source.
-The code is assumed to be located in the `files/` directory relative to the Terraform files.
+- The CloudWatch Events rule (`aws_cloudwatch_event_rule`) and target (`aws_cloudwatch_event_target`) can be uncommented if you want to trigger the Lambda function daily at 12:00 PM UTC.
+Adjust the `schedule_expression` as needed.

+- Optionally, you can configure environment variables for the Lambda function by uncommenting the `environment` block and providing appropriate values.
+Alternatively, you can use a `.env` file for sensitive information.

 Feel free to customize the Terraform configuration based on your specific requirements.